List of teams and organizations in DC Comics: Dayton Industries

+Dayton Industries is a company that was founded by Mento.

 Deep Six

-The Deep Six is an organization appearing in American comic books published by DC Comics.

-The Deep Six are a group of piscine humanoids from Apokolips that consist of Gole, Jaffer, Kurin, Shaligo the Flying Finback, Slig, and Trok.
+The Deep Six is a group of fish-like humanoids from Apokolips that consist of Gole, Jaffer, Kurin, Shaligo the Flying Finback, Slig, and Trok.
 At the bidding of their master, Darkseid, the Deep Six exist for the sole purposes of combat and terrorism in his name.
 They all have the ability to breathe and function underwater.
-Orion kills all of the Deep Six during a battle on Earth.
-A member named Slig returns only to be killed by Orion again.

-The team returns to face Aquaman and his allies Koryak and Dolphin in Aquaman vol. 5 #6 (April 1995), where it is revealed that the team has been resurrected several times over the years, whenever Darkseid has use for them.
+The team returns to face Aquaman and his allies Koryak and Dolphin in Aquaman (vol. 5) #6 (April 1995), where it is revealed that the team has been resurrected several times over the years whenever Darkseid has use for them.
 The new members are actually "spawns" of the original, raised in birthing chambers.
-As the spawns were raised on Earth, they are more attuned to its ocean environments.
-All members of the Deep Six are believed to have slain one of Aquaman's past loves and mother of his child Koryak.
-In the ensuing battle, all six are seemingly slain themselves.
-This revived version of Deep Six later faces the Supermen of America.

-During the "Infinite Crisis" storyline, the Deep Six appear as members of Alexander Luthor Jr.'s Secret Society of Super Villains.
+In the storyline "Infinite Crisis", the Deep Six appear as members of Alexander Luthor Jr.'s Secret Society of Super Villains.

 In Countdown to Final Crisis, the Deep Six are killed by Infinity-Man.

 Demons Three

 The Demons Three are three demonic brothers consisting of Abnegazar, Ghast, and Rath.
 They ruled Earth one billion years prior before being banished by the Timeless Ones, though they have occasionally escaped using Felix Faust's power.
 Their powers are bound to three mystic artifacts: the Green Bell of Uthool, the Silver Wheel of Nyorlath, and the Red Jar of Calythos.

-During the "DC All In" event, the Demons Three members Ghast and Rath have captured Hawkman at the time when the Justice Society of America and the Injustice Society were transported to Hell.
-As Ghast and Rath go over Hawkman's gear, they are keeping alive after the wound he received so that his final life can be sacrificed.
-Abnegazar comes across his brothers where he is surprised that they managed to catch the "Reincarnated Man".
-He tells them to prepare Hawkman for travel as their master awaits.
-They bring him to a hut where Wotan is where he reveals his connection to the Injustice Society.
-Wotan orders the Demons Three to throw Hawkman into their gulag.
-The Demons Three tie Hawkman up in the gulag.
-After they left, Hawkman is visited by a girl calling herself Kid Eternity who tells Hawkman that she is going to break him out.